RealPaiLab/BIONIC/README.md

 8. Run `bionic path/to/your_config_file.json` for your task.
 If you see `Using CUDA`, it means your program is using GPU.

+### How to run Semi-supervised BIONIC

+1. Go to the virtual environment you created for BIONIC project
+2. Run `python -m bionic.run -config <config_file>` in `BIONIC/` folder.
+Example config files can be found under `bionic/config/*.json`.

 ### Common Installation Issues
 1. `ValueError: numpy.ndarray size changed, may indicate binary incompatibility.
 Expected 88 from C header, got 80 from PyObject`
 Solution: Make sure your numpy>=1.20.0